-Mr. Weinberg is a board member of Ford Motor Company, New York-Presbyterian Hospital, and Middlebury College.
-He is also a member of the Investment Committee of the Cystic Fibrosis Foundation.
-Previously, he served on the Visiting Committee for Harvard Business School.
-Mr. Weinberg received a B.A. from Princeton University in 1979 and in 1983 earned an M.B.A. from Harvard Business School.
+Mr. Weinberg is a board member of Ford Motor Company, New York-Presbyterian Hospital, the Cystic Fibrosis Foundation and Middlebury College, Mr. Weinberg received a B.A. from Princeton University in 1979 and in 1983 earned an M.B.A. from Harvard Business School.